Skip to Content

 Guide

-Since 1st April 2023 it’s compulsory to have a guide for hiking in Nepal you’ll have to add US$25 per day to your Langatang budget.
+If you hire a guide you’ll have to add US$25 per day to your Langatang budget.
 One guide can be shared between several people if you’re a group of 4 it’ll cost you US$6 per person per day.

 Transport